randa-mu/dcipher-ceremonies/runbooks/run-ceremony-operator.md

 - the leader has shared a `group.toml` containing all the public keys and multiaddrs of participating nodes with you

 ## Steps
-1. Extract your assigned ID from the `nodes.toml` file by finding the entry with your `peer_id` Ask the leader if you're not sure how to do this.
+1. Extract your assigned ID from the `group.toml` file by finding the entry with your `peer_id` Ask the leader if you're not sure how to do this.
 It should be a non-zero integer, e.g. `1`